iridakos/iridakos.github.io/_posts/2017-12-03-elasticsearch-and-rails-tutorial.markdown

 ## Elasticsearch gem

-As described in the overview, we are going to use a great gem to integrate with elasticsearch, the `elasticsearch-rails` &amp; `elasticsearch-model` gems.
+As described in the overview, we are going to use existing gems to integrate with elasticsearch, the `elasticsearch-rails` &amp; `elasticsearch-model` gems.

-Open your `Gemfile` and add the following line:
+Open your `Gemfile` and add the following lines:

 ```ruby
 gem 'elasticsearch-model', git: 'git://github.com/elastic/elasticsearch-rails.git', branch: 'master'